process-engine/contribution_guidelines/scripts/setup/README.md

 ## Prerequisites

 The following is required to run the setup:

 - A UNIX Shell (You can use `git bash` on windows)
 - A working `npm` installation that contains the `meta` tool.
     - Install meta globally with `npm install -g meta`

-This guide assumes that you have a basic understanding on how meta works.
+This guide assumes that you have a basic understanding about the way [meta](https://www.npmjs.com/package/meta) works.

-If you do not know about meta, it is recommended that you read [this](https://www.npmjs.com/package/meta) first.

 ## Contents

 This setup consist of three files:

- - `.meta` - Contains a list of all the meta setups we currently use (see below).
+- `.meta` - Contains a list of all meta setups we currently use (see below).
- - `initial_setup.sh` - Performs the initial `git clone` for every repository in every meta setup.
+- `initial_setup.sh` - Performs an initial `git clone` for every repository in every meta setup.
- - `update_all.sh` - Performs a `git pull` and `git fetch` for every repository in every meta setup, allowing you to update the entire ProcessEngine with a single command.
+- `update_all.sh` - Performs a `git pull` and `git fetch` for every repository in every meta setup, allowing you to update all repositories with a single command.

 ## The meta setups